 Medium-term priorities

 Implement the Labour Code (adopted in June 2013) and bring it as well as other relevant legislation further in line with the ILO standards.
-Underpin the Labour Code with institutions and procedures for resolving labour disputes and developing a negotiation culture by approving a roster of mediators.
+Underpin the Labour Code with procedures for resolving labour disputes and developing a negotiation culture by approving a roster of mediators.

-Continue to work on establishing a fully-fledged Labour Inspection system with adequate competences and capacities for the inspections of all working conditions and labour relations according to ILO standards;
+Continue to work on establishing an effective Labour Inspection system with adequate competences and capacities for the inspections of all working conditions and labour relations according to ILO standards;

 Ensure the effective functioning of the Tripartite Social Partnership Commission and continue to improve social dialogue through cooperation with the ILO.